 Grilled Grouper Recipes

 Like most fish filets, grouper takes only 4 to 5 minutes to cook on a Foreman Grill.
 I personally like to add a good mix of seasoning to grouper before grilling it.
 It is one of those fishes that can stand up to lots of seasoning, especially Cajun and blackening spices and herbs.
-In this basic recipe we’ll season well first and allow the fish to rest or marinate for a bit.
+In this basic recipe, we’ll season well first and allow the fish to rest or marinate for a bit.

-• 1 pound grouper filet cut into 4 equal pieces
+- 1 pound grouper filet cut into 4 equal pieces

-• Extra virgin olive oil (EVOO) to coat
+- extra virgin olive oil EVOO to coat

-• 1 tsp celery salt
+- 1 teaspoon celery salt

-• 1 tsp cracked black pepper
+- 1 teaspoon cracked black pepper

-• 1 tsp paprika
+- 1 teaspoon paprika

-1. In a small bowl, combine all the dry seasonings.
-Rub EVOO all over both sides of the fish.
+- Rub olive oil all over both sides of the fish.
 Then, coat the filets with the dry seasonings and set aside for up to 30 minutes.

-2. Preheat the GF grill to high for approximately 5 minutes.
+- Preheat the GF grill to high for approximately 5 minutes.

-3. Brush a little EVOO on the grill plates.
-Place the filets on the grill and close the top.
-Cook for 4 or 5 minutes, depending on how thick the filets are.
+- Cook for 4 or 5 minutes, depending on how thick the filets are.
 They should be just opaque and flaky in the center.
 You don’t need to flip the filets.

 Grilled Grouper Sandwich